Adron/datadiluvium/blog-posts/humidity-generator.md

 # Adding Humidity Data Generation to Data Diluvium

-Hey there!
-Today I'm excited to share how we can add humidity data generation to Data Diluvium.
-This is a great addition for anyone working with environmental data or IoT applications that need realistic humidity values.
+For next steps of why I set up TimeScale DB up for local dev, and being able to just do things, I need two new data generators over on Data Diluvium.
+One for humidity, which will be this post, and one for temperature, which will be next.

 ## Why Humidity Data?

-Humidity is a crucial environmental parameter that affects everything from agriculture to HVAC systems.
+When working with TimeScale DB for time-series data, having realistic environmental data is crucial.
+I've found that humidity is a particularly important parameter that affects everything from agriculture to HVAC systems.
 Having realistic humidity data is essential for:
 - Testing environmental monitoring systems
 - Simulating weather conditions
 - Developing IoT applications